 Check the below screenshot:

 Well, that’s it.
 You are now ready to start using and learning Kubernetes.
-Check the below sections for our tutorials on k8s.
-I will be publishing all the necessary tutorials which you will need for using k8s with ASP.NET Core.
+Check the below sections for our ASP.NET Core Kubernetes.